Nekmo/dirhunt/docs/usage.rst

 ----------------------
 By default, Dirhunt will notify you if it find one of these extension file names: ``php``, ``zip``, ``sh``, ``asp``, ``csv`` and ``log``.
 You can change these extensions using the parameter ``--interesting-extensions`` (``-e``).
+The files found with these extensions will be shown as they are discovered.

 .. code::